Constrictive pericarditis: Treatment

-The definitive treatment for constrictive pericarditis is pericardial stripping, which is a surgical procedure where the entire pericardium is peeled away from the heart.
+The definitive treatment for advanced or chronic constrictive pericarditis is a radical Pericardiectomy, which is a surgical procedure in which the entire pericardium is peeled away from the heart.
 This procedure has significant risk involved, with mortality rates of 6% or higher in major referral centers.

-A poor outcome is almost always the result after a pericardiectomy is performed for constrictive pericarditis whose origin was radiation-induced, further some patients may develop heart failure post-operatively.
+A poor outcome is often the result after a pericardiectomy is performed for radiation-induced constrictive pericarditis, and some patients may develop heart failure post-operatively.